-We are aware that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up over your credit limit on your credit card.
-These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay—stuff like that.
+We know that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up exceeding your credit card credit limit.
+These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay.

 Car Rental Insurance in Portugal

-However as mentioned above, if you have a US credit card, or equivalent in another country, it’s possible you already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
-It’s worth checking your documentation and calling your credit card company to find out.
+However, as mentioned above, if you have a US credit card or equivalent in another country, you may already have CDW (collision damage waiver) insurance for rental car coverage and don’t know!
+It’s worth checking your documentation and calling your credit card company.
 It’s even worth considering signing up for a new credit card that does offer this, so you don’t have to pay for ridiculous car rental insurance.

 Bringing me to my next point – credit cards with primary rental insurance.
 The Chase Sapphire Reserve is my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).
 When you put your car hire on your Chase Sapphire Reserve card you get primary rental car coverage around the world up to $75,000.

 That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Portugal and around the world love to scare customers and upsell all their insurance packages.
+Car rental companies in Portugal and worldwide love to scare customers and upsell all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
 Call your credit card company and always find out before you get to Portugal

 If you don’t have a credit card that covers rental car insurance, it may be worth adding it to your package.
-That way, if there is an accident, you won’t be stuck paying for a car hire out of pocket.
+That way, you won’t be stuck paying for a car hire out of pocket if there is an accident.